Loading...

 How to consume Mandarin Orange (Canned Or Frozen) without glucose spikes

-Consume canned or frozen mandarin oranges alongside a source of protein such as Greek yogurt, cottage cheese, or a handful of nuts.
-This helps slow down sugar absorption.
+Consume the mandarin oranges alongside a source of protein, such as Greek yogurt or cottage cheese, to help slow the absorption of sugar.

 Incorporate Fiber-Rich Foods